BleuLlama/AmigaInputToUSB/README.md

 The additional hardware necessary to hook these boards up to a device is basically a male D9 connector, for the mouse or joystick to plug into.
-For an Amiga keyboard interface, the necessary hardware would be an RJ-22 4P4C jack (telephone handset), DIN jack, or mini-din Jack for various Amiga keyboard models.
+For an Amiga keyboard interface, the necessary hardware would be an 4P4C (RJ-22) jack (telephone handset), 5-pin DIN jack, or 6-pin mini-DIN Jack for various Amiga keyboard models.
 The native interface connection on the prototyped board uses the Amiga 500 keyboard pinout, so that is also an option.
 (They all speak the same protocol.